What is solar ultraviolet (UV) radiation?

 Too much UV radiation can cause skin cancer and permanent skin damage.
 Because we do not feel UV radiation, we cannot tell when skin damage is happening.
 The risk is cumulative – the more UV radiation we get, the higher the risk of skin cancer and skin damage.

 The International Agency for Research on Cancer (IARC) has classified UV radiation as a ‘Class 1 Carcinogen’ – a known cause of cancer in humans, just like tobacco and asbestos.
-Around 95-99% of skin cancers in Australia are caused by overexposure to UV radiation.
+Up to 99% of skin cancers in Australia are caused by overexposure to UV radiation.

 How much UV radiation is too much?

 When the UV Index rises to 3 each day, UV radiation is strong enough to damage your skin.
-To reduce your risk of skin cancer, cover your skin when you are outside in UV radiation that is 3 or higher.
+As an outdoor worker you receive up to 10 times the UV exposure as indoor workers putting you at a high risk of developing skin cancer.
+Damage is permanent and irreversible and continues to add up with each exposure.
+To reduce your risk of skin cancer, protect your skin whenever you are working outdoors

 UV radiation story in Australia